 The Authority has developed a Local Code of Corporate Governance, which is consistent with the principles of the CIPFA/SOLACE Framework 'Delivering Good Governance in Local Government'.
 A copy of the code is available on our website.
-The Annual Governance Statement explains how the Authority has complied with the Local Code of Corporate Governance (and should be read alongside it).
-It also meets the requirements of regulation 4(2) of the Accounts and Audit (England) Regulations 2015 and the amended regulations for 2021 in relation to the publication of a statement on internal control.
+The Annual Governance Statement explains how the Authority has complied with the Local Code of Corporate Governance and also meets the requirements of regulation 4(2) of the Accounts and Audit (England) Regulations 2015 and the amended regulations for 2021 in relation to the publication of a statement on internal control.